DavidDikker/endgame/README.md

   <img src="docs/images/endgame.gif">
 </p>

-**TL;DR**: `endgame smash --service all` to create backdoors across your entire AWS account - either to a rogue IAM user/role or to the entire Internet.
+**TL;DR**: `endgame smash --service all` to create backdoors across your entire AWS account - by sharing resources either with a rogue IAM user/role or with the entire Internet.

 # Endgame: Creating Backdoors in AWS